 If your current home is unsuitable for your needs and cannot be adapted, you can bid for adapted or ground floor accommodation through the council's Homebid website.

 You should give as much detail as possible regarding your needs.
-A supporting letter from an OT or GP will assist your application.
+An OT Report outlining the adaptions and type of accommodation you require will assist your application.

-Adapted properties are identified on the website and in the newsletter by looking out for the symbol shown here on the left.
+You can identify adapted properties on the website and in the newsletter by looking out for the symbol shown here on the left.

 Applicants who do not need adaptations but do need accommodation that is on one level can also be given priority for accommodation that suits this need.
 Check the eligibility and priority details on each advert to see whether priority is given to those who need adaptations and/or ground floor accommodation.
 Most adapted property adverts give details of the specific adaptations in the text.

-Please be aware that there is demand for adapted, ground floor and sheltered accommodation and it will take time to bid successfully for a suitable property.
+Please be aware that there is a high demand for adapted, ground floor and sheltered accommodation and it will take time to bid successfully for a suitable property.